d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

  xboxSub     - xbox -           masked text swapped through xbox

+// The following is a representation of the composite of each value.
+// a (proof) that every byte affects every other byte withiin
+// a message.

        =  A B C D   E F G H     a^k, b^k,...
        ^  5 A B C   D E F G
        ^    5 A B   C D E F